utk-eecs-crumpton-tas/cs102lings/README.md

 Your penname name is Birmingham Johnson.                      | Your penname is Birmingham Johnson.
 You will write as a 15 year old.
 You will write as a 15 year old.
 Your address is 59 Student Lane.
 Your address is 59 Student Lane.

-run with
-./lab.bin <tests/001-canvas/stdin.tmp.txt

-For more info run with the print flag: bash scripts/test.bash <source-file> --print [input|output|all]
 ```

 on this line from above `name` is missing